jsdelivrbot/music-search/README.md

 # Search Music Web Application built with React-Redux

-Simple Music Web App using Spotify API to find favorite artists, albums and tracks.
+Simple Music Web Application using Spotify API to find favorite artists, albums and tracks.

 ## Getting Started

-You can have access to my project by both ways:
+You can have access to my project:

 - by git clone
 - or just download

 ### Prerequisites

--You need to have node.js installed.
+- You need to have node.js installed.

 ### Installing

-- Run command line and in root folder type npm install
+- Run command line and in root folder type 'npm install'

 ### Run server

-- In command line type npm start to start server localy
+- In command line type 'npm start' to start server locally

 - Default: localhost:8080